 Bondi is Australia’s most famous city beach, but Perth’s favourite strip of sand is the nation’s most beautiful.
 Towering pine trees shade the grass terraces and heritage tea house that overlook this golden stretch of West Australian coastline…just keep an eye out for sharks!

 North Queensland isn’t just about the reef – the region is also home to untouched rainforest.
 Just an hour’s drive north of Cairns, the Daintree is brimming with ancient vegetation and rare Australian wildlife, including a healthy population of saltwater crocodiles.
 Be careful where you swim!

-In the middle of the Great Barrier Reef sits 74 tropical island that are every bit as alluring.
-The Whitsundays are covered in lush national park, fringed by soft white-sand beaches, and surrounded by serene water, colourful coral, and tropical fish.
+In the middle of the Great Barrier Reef sit 74 tropical islands that are every bit as alluring.
+The Whitsundays are covered in lush national park, fringed by soft white-sand beaches, and surrounded by serene water, colourful coral and tropical fish.

 This windswept patch of South Australia just southeast of Adelaide contains a string of beautiful vistas, including beach towns like Port Elliot and Victor Harbor, nature reserves such as the Coorong and Deep Creek Conservation Park, and vineyards at Langhorne Creek and McLaren Vale.

 This region three hours south of Perth is one of Australia’s premier wine-growing areas, right up there with the Barossa Valley, the Yarra Valley and the Hunter Valley.
 But it’s the series of world-class surf beaches and acres of tumbling green hills that make Margaret River easily the most beautiful wine region in the country.